 Quick and easy teriyaki ground turkey and vegetable skillet made in under 45 minutes.
 Easy to customize, you can mix and match your favorite veggies and use any type of ground meat.
-This simple yet complete meal is low-carb, paleo, and keto.
+This simple yet complete meal is low-carb and paleo.

 The vast majority of my meals look very similar to this one.
 Some form of protein and a few different types of vegetables cooked together in a skillet.